Best computerized sewing machines for all budgets 2023

 Love to sew and ready to up your game when it comes to your tech?
-Digital sewing machines offers a range of features you won't get from a manual version – here's where you need one and where to find the one for you
+Computerized sewing machines offers a range of features you won't get from a manual version.
+Here's where you need one and where to find the one for you!

-Sewing machines have come along way since the vintage Singer machines with a wheel that you turn by hand.
-While these early models have, rightly, become iconic in recent years, in time designs evolved and now we're here to celebrate the best of sewing tech – digital sewing machines!
+Sewing machines have come a long way since the vintage Singer machines with a wheel that you turn by hand.
+While these early models have, rightly, become iconic in recent years, in time designs evolved and now we're here to celebrate the best of sewing tech – computerized sewing machines!
 Get ready for speedier, snazzier, super-charged stitching.

 Computerized sewing machines are hot stuff in the sewing world, and it's easy to see why.
 While they offer all the main features of manual machines, their digital display and functions allow you better speed control, and an impressive range of functions.
 In this article, we look at why you need one and a few of the best options on the market if you're looking to treat yourself.

-We look at each model and compare their key features and benefits to help you chose the right one for you.
+We look at each model and compare their key features and benefits to help you choose the right one for you.

 Stitches: 60 (including six buttonhole styles)